gnbPlusPlus/CS360-Android-Mobile-Development/README.md

 How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those techniques or strategies be applied in the future?
 --
 I approached coding the app by working in chunks, although many chunks overlapped throughout development.
-The database
+I referenced specific chapters in my textbook for code regarding the database, adapter, model, and fragments.
+I relied on GeeksForGeeks articles, among others, for specific questions that my textbook couldn't answer, such as what to do for a mock SMS implementation.
+Android Studio feels like its own world when it comes to coding, so I used these sources to understand the syntax, and I began recognizing patterns along the way.
+In the future, this pattern recognition will be a huge benefit, since I'll understand the general structure of an app better.
+Also, because my app referenced a lot of helpful sources, it now acts as a reference itself for my future work.

 How did you test to ensure your code was functional?
 Why is this process important, and what did it reveal?
 --
 I heeded the compiler and corrected any errors as they came up.
 I also paid attention to warnings and refactored my code as needed, such as by giving variables local instead of global scope.
 Testing the app in the emulator was how I weeded out bugs that the compiler couldn't catch.
+Events for other users were coming up for new users, and I realized I mistyped COLUMN_EVENT_USER_ID as COLUMN_USER_ID, for example.

 Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?
 --